Frequently Asked Questions:

 Overview

-What is the KISS System?
+What are the KISS Systems?

 The STS stops give you an exit plan for protection to keep losses small, and/or to protect profits as the instrument moves up over time.
 The system allows one to avoid being long during strong market corrections and bear markets.
 It’s like having life insurance for your portfolio.
 While the system is profitable on a huge variety of stocks and ETF’s using the same settings, it is not perfect, nothing is, however it will be continually improved upon with new filters and rules over time.

-The next image shows a recent trade shows a KISS System long trade on WING that is still open at the time of this example.
+The next image shows a recent trade showing a Daily Classic KISS System long trade on WING that is still open at the time of this example.
 The system went long WING on 9/15/2023 at a price of $171.86, placed an initial STS stop at $155, and methodically moved it higher over time, 21 times in fact, and that stop is currently at $293.4, therefore the trade is wildly profitable now even if the current STS stop is hit.
 Also, note the other useful information on the chart such as the Demark Count (the Demark 13 might be a short-term warning of a pullback soon), the A’s, the MA ribbon, MACD etc - more info on these later on.

 Important*: Open trades are denoted via a vertical line from the entry, while previously closed trades have lines connecting the entry and exit.

-Additionally - the vertical line drawn on the dynamic charts for the current open trade shows NOT on the trigger day, but on the next bar (the entry price is on the open of that bar).
+Additionally*: The vertical line drawn on the dynamic charts for the current open trade shows NOT on the trigger day, but on the next bar (the entry price is on the open of that bar).
 We do this for more of a real world scenario where many folks will likely not enter the trade in the after hrs market on the day they receive the notification, but instead wait to enter the trade on the following morning.
 Otherwise, the stats are slightly better to enter on the day of the trigger (not always as the next morning prices could gap and give you better or worse prices than the previous close).

 From the 2 examples you showed above, it looks like each new STS always moved up to a higher price from the previous one, is that true?

 In most cases this is what you will see, probably 90% or more of the time.
 However, there are times when the new STS will be at a lower price than the previous one.
-The reason for this is because the system is using multiple average true range calculations, and when the new STS stop drops lower than the previous one, the system likely handed off one of the ATR functions to a wider one, hence the stop gets wider - this is discussed below.
+The reason for this is because the system is using multiple average true range calculations (which are volatility-based,) and when the new STS stop drops lower than the previous one, the system likely handed off one of the ATR functions to a wider one, hence the stop gets wider - this is discussed below.

 Why did you build the KISS System and why the name KISS